 VICNISS has been working on surveillance in aged care for a number of years, mainly due to the fact that in Victoria many public health services have residential aged care facilities, and for some smaller health services aged care beds may represent the majority of their beds.
 This situation is unique to Victoria.
 You can find out more about residential aged care facilities in Victoria here https://www2.health.vic.gov.au/ageing-and-aged-care/residential-aged-care

-VICNISS involvement in aged care began with surveys of public sector residential aged care services (PSRACS) for infections and antibiotic use.
-Which later developed into a joint project with the National Centre for Antimicrobial Stewardship (NCAS) that has now been running for four years as acNAPS.
+VICNISS involvement in aged care began with surveys of public sector residential aged care services (PSRACS) for infections and antibiotic use, which later developed into a joint project with the National Centre for Antimicrobial Stewardship (NCAS) that has now been running since 2013 as acNAPS.

 For more information about acNAPS click here https://www.naps.org.au/Default.aspx